In my previous post, I summarized Brazil’s triumph at this year’s Copa América. In this post, I will provide a summary of the rest of the tournament.

 Perú: Manager Ricardo Gareca took time to find his best XI during the group stage.
 But when he found it — a 4-4-2 diamond with Yoshimar Yotún and Renato Tapia playing a double 6 — he stuck with his starting XI for the entire knockout phase.
 Their best match, by a wide margin, was the 3-0 semifinal win over Chile.
 It saw destructive work on the wings, clinical finishing, topped off by a virtuoso final goal by Paolo Guerrero, their best offensive player of the tournament.
 Yes, their xGA/90 over the entire tournament was 1.89, which wasn’t very good.
 But if you take away the group stage result against Brazil, their xGA/90 drops to 1.22.

-Uruguay: I really thought that this side were capable to meeting Brazil in a final and being competitive.
+Uruguay: I really thought that this side was capable to meet Brazil in a final and being competitive.
 Video Assistant Referee thought otherwise, and Perú executed their penalty kicks to advance.
 José Giménez was one of the best central defenders in the tournament.
 Rodrigo Betancur was the most important to their passing network.
 Luís Suárez was their most dangerous player, but from a creative standpoint this time.
 Edison Cavani was more dangerous in front of goal.
 In the end, it’s a frustrating performance because Uruguay did find and take their chances, but the men in the booth spotted microscopic violations.

 Japan: Japan treated the Copa América as an opportunity to blood younger players in a competitive environment.
 It’s a win-win for everyone involved — Japan obtains valuable experience for its players, and the tournament organizers don’t have to worry about the prospect of a guest nation winning the championship of South America.
 Japan took a lot of possessions and fired off a lot of shots, but on the whole they weren’t very good shots.
-Shoya Nakajima generated more chances than any other player, and Takefusa Kubo showed why Real Madrid were so quick to sign.
+Shoya Nakajima generated more chances than any other player, and Takefusa Kubo showed why Real Madrid were so quick to sign him.
 But Japan’s failure to win the game that both they and Ecuador had to win stood out for its ineptitude.

 Qatar: Qatar also used the Copa América to gain experience for its experimental lineup.
 They came back from 0-2 down to salvage a point against Paraguay, they lost by the minimum to Colombia on a late goal by Duván Zapata, and exited with a 0-2 defeat to Argentina that was only settled late.
 The difference between offensive and defensive possessions wasn’t great, but Qatar allowed more passes per possession, more time on the ball, and more high-percentage shots.
 Hassan Al-Haydos was their leader in combined xG+xA.